connexcs/docs/report.md

    After the option has been selected or the range of the dates is decided, click on the OK button.

-After the option has been selected or the range of the dates is decided, click on the **Apply** button.
+After the option has been selected or the range of the dates is decided, click on the **OK** button.

 ![alt text][report-6]